 He allowed police to search his room and they found several thousand pages of violently misogynistic writings and drawings in his closet as well as a collection of knives.

-No physical evidence could be found linking him to the crime, although police found a considerable amount of blood—a blood trail stretching more than 100 feet from the woman’s body was found, caused by excessive internal bleeding.
-None of the victim’s blood was found on any of Masters’ knives.
+No physical evidence linked him to the crime, although police found a considerable amount of blood—a blood trail stretched more than 100 feet from the woman’s body, apparently the result of excessive internal bleeding.
+But none of the victim’s blood was found on any of Masters’ knives.

 The investigation continued for years without an arrest, but with numerous suspects, all of whom were rejected.
 In 1992, police learned that Masters told a friend that a nipple had been cut off of Hettrick’s body—a detail that was not believed to be public.